rpiasetska/kottans-frontend/README.md

 ### Impressions:
 I liked the materials.
-I think they are useful and necessary.<br> I also realized that I need to be more careful, because I accidentally completed all the levels of learngitbranching.js.org !!! =))) <br>
+I think they are useful and necessary.<br> I also realized that I need to be more careful because I accidentally completed all the levels of learngitbranching.js.org !!! =))) <br>
-It was difficult, but I was brave to finish it! :-D <br>
+It was difficult but I was brave to finish it! :-D <br>
 ![screenshot of sample](https://github.com/rpiasetska/kottans-frontend/blob/main/0_git_basics/cartoon_hero.png)